Energy Transition from a Growth Equity Perspective at a glance

 A high degree of intentionality, measurability, and additionality is not only what separates an excellent team from a good team, but what encompasses a high-quality impact fund.

-Q2.
+Question 2.
 Where are the capital gaps and best impact investment opportunities in the climate space?

 Nordic Investment Opportunities